-Also, on the server-side is the HDDSe, or the HDDS Engine we affectionately call it.
-This is really the clever stuff and is made up of several very expensive appliances and digital audio equipment.
-It has several jobs, but the main one is to process the .hdds (very large FLAC) file.
+On the ‘server-side’ is our HDDSe, or the HDDS Engine as we affectionately call it.
+This is really the clever stuff and is made up of several innovative appliances and digital audio equipment – which has several jobs, but the main one is to digitally process the .hdds (very large FLAC) file.
 It does this by what we call ‘Spinning up the SOUNDPL8Z’ (soundplates).
-If we went into this properly then this would be a very long explanation consisting of deep and complex mathematical algorithms and busy diagrams!
-Essentially, the HDDSe spins up 8 channels in real-time from the .hdds file and transmits 8 channels which are served downstream to the HDDS Player.
+If we went into this properly then this would be a very long explanation consisting of deep, complex mathematical algorithms and busy diagrams!
+Essentially, the HDDSe spins up 8 channels in real-time from the .hdds file and separately transmits the 8 channels which are served downstream to the HDDS Player.

-The HDDS Player is usually on the user’s computer or device, which is normally copied in the browser’s cache.
-Its job is simple – to receive the 8 channels and basically put them into sync and then play them in union.
+The HDDS Player is usually hosted on the user’s computer or device, which is normally copied in the browser’s cache.
+Its job is simple – to receive the 8 channels, put them into sync, enrich it with meta information and then play the audio in union.
 That’s basically how it works!

 How do I listen to Lossless, multi-channel audio?

-You need is a sound device on your PC that will understand multi-channel music and decode FLAC (a FREE, open-source, audio codec commonly available for most media players).
-A typical sound system set-up may consist of a 7.1 audio card in your PC connected to multiple speakers. or a PC with a HDMI-out connection to a 7.1 A/V processor.
-If you have not invested in a 7.1 setup, then HDDS can also be output to your 5:1 (S/PDIF) or 2:1 (stereo) speaker or headphone configurations – although this would not be classified as pure digital audio or true lossless sound – the quality will nonetheless be far superior than any audio format using lossy data compression such as MP3.
+All you need is a sound device that can understand multi-channel music and decode FLAC (a FREE, open-source, audio codec commonly available for most media players).
+HDDS can be output to your 7.1 / 5:1 (surround) or 2:1 (stereo) speaker or headphone configurations – as pure digital audio or true lossless sound, far superior in quality than any audio format using lossy data compression such as MP3.

 What about casting HDDS?